vdudouyt/stm8flash/README.md

 This is a free and opensource software distributed under the terms of GNU General Public License v2.

-It also seems to be the only peace of code that's able to communicate through the SWIM interface of ST-LINKs under Linux and Mac OS X.
+It also seems to be the only program that's able to communicate through the SWIM interface of ST-LINKs under Linux as for March, 2014.

 Synopsis: